Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics: Conclusions

-In this work, we study the critical density of T gates needed in a random Clifford circuit to alter the ES statistics from Poisson to W-D distribution, a necessary condition for the underlying circuit to be universal.
+In this work, we study the number of T gates needed in a random Clifford circuit to alter the ES statistics from Poisson to W-D distribution, a necessary condition for the underlying circuit to be universal.
 We construct a composite quantum circuit as in Fig.~\ref{fig:schematic} with T gates inserted in the middle, and show that a single T gate is in fact sufficient to obtain W-D distributed ES, as is the case for Haar random states.
-Our results suggest that the critical density of T gates needed for universal quantum computation might be vanishing in the thermodynamic limit.
-Given the difficulties in realizing T gates within various experimental platforms for quantum computing {(e.g. topological quantum computing based on Majorana zero modes)}, this result points to a new direction where one may compress the non-universal part of the circuit (e.g. the Clifford circuit), while adding only a small number of T gates {\it at largely spaced layers} for universal quantum computation, as shown in Fig.~\ref{fig:circuit}.
+Our results suggest that the density of T gates needed for universal quantum computation might be vanishing in the thermodynamic limit.
+Given the difficulties in realizing T gates within various experimental platforms for quantum computing {(e.g. topological quantum computing based on Majorana zero modes)}, we propose an alternative construction of quantum circuits where one may be able to generate a good enough approximation to a random unitary by concatenating segments of Clifford evolutions with very few T gates inserted at largely spaced layers, as illustrated in Fig.~\ref{fig:circuit}.
 While this may lead to an overhead in the circuit depth, it is advantageous in cases where implementations of T gates are hard.